 These best practices are optional, but can lead to better quality content.

 Embedded Audio Players

-You may embed an audio file directly onto your Web site.
-This allows users to listen to your audio file directly on your Web site.
+You may embed an audio file directly onto your website.
+This allows users to listen to your audio file directly on your website.

-It is a best practice to always provide a link to download an audio file, even if you embed the audio file on the page.
+You should provide a link to download an audio file, even if you embed the audio file on the page.
 This allows users to download your audio file and listen to it on a portable music device.